Sean Kulyk Registered Kinesiologist KFRP

 I have 23 years clinical experience as a Complementary Medicine practitioner and have helped thousands of patients, regularly helping where others have failed.

 I also am a qualified Homoeopath, Spinal Touch therapist and a Reflexologist.
-My strength is in treating people holistically but from a very science based background and then educating and motivating people to make the needed changes for improved health.
+My strength is in supporting people holistically but from a very science based background and then educating and motivating people to make the needed changes for improved health.

 All patients are given supporting materials which explain the rationale and what they need to do for positive change.